matthiasmullie/post-to-email/instructions/2-spam-honeypot.md

 So, we could add a simple field that we expect to remain empty and visually hide it.
 Users will not see it (and leave it blank), but most bots will be more naive and fill it out.
 After all, they're usually crude enough tools to not be able to process the rest of your code in order to be able to figure out that this field is not visible: that kind of complex processing is simply not worth it for generic spam bots.

-So, how do we implement this?
+Now how do we implement this?

 ## 1. Add the honeypot field to your form